 I graduated from Harris County High School in 2005, and afterwards studied at The University of Georgia and Columbus State University with a bachelors degree in English Literature and a Masters in English Secondary Education, and a minor in Linguistics.
-I am also certified to teach AP Language and Composition and English as a Second Language courses This fall I’ll continue my education by beginning my Doctorate degree.
+I am Gifted and ESOL certified, and certified to teach AP Language and Composition; I also teach English 1101 courses through Columbus State Universities dual enrollment program.
+I am currently continuing my education by pursuing my Doctorate degree in Curriculum and Instruction.
 I am very excited to have moved back to Harris County and have the opportunity to teach at the school district that shaped my love for learning as a young person, and continue serving my hometown community.

 Though I love English Literature, I enjoy working with my students on rhetoric and composition the most – students will write, and write, and rewrite in my class!
 I believe the ability to speak and write well is the most important skill I can foster in my students – poetry and stories may enrich their lives, but being able to communicate with others will make their lives better.
 I am also very interested in providing my students with engaging assignments that utilize the latest technology – students will learn to be digital citizens in my class as well as skilled communicators.
 As a Harris County native I also hope to encourage a sense of civic duty and local pride in my students.

-In addition to my love of teaching and the English language, I also run as small homestead here in Harris County.
-Students can expect to hear all about my gardening, farming, hunting, canning and goat milking adventures.
-I also enjoy hiking on the Pine Mountain Trail, bird-watching, as well as knitting, painting, embroidery and sewing.
+In addition to my love of teaching and the English language, I also has a deep passion for always learning something new.
+Students can expect to hear all about my adventures in gardening, farming, baking, hunting, canning, sewing, cooking, building, painting, goat milking, cheese making, geology, ornithology, and textile history research.
+I also enjoy hiking on the Pine Mountain Trail and spending time with family.

 I encourage students and parents to contact me if you have any questions, concerns or comments about class or the website – I encourage your feedback on ways to continuously improve this platform!